Request for Proposals

 Casting Interest & Requirements

 Proposals should include casting requirements that fit our local talent pool.
-We particularly seek shows with strong roles for women and at least two productions with roles for younger actors.
-Based on recent trends, there’s higher engagement from performers under 14 than teens aged 14+.
+We particularly seek shows with strong roles for women and at least one production per season with roles for younger actors.
+Based on recent trends, there’s higher engagement from performers under 15 than teens aged 15+.

 History

-Our most successful productions have included: All Bard at Bloedel Shakespeare productions, Priscilla: Queen of the Desert, Mary Poppins, Hair, Snow Falling on Cedars, Spamalot, Shrek, Avenue Q, A Chorus Line, The Full Monty, Chicago, The Rocky Horror Show, The Grapes of Wrath, A Light in the Piazza, Urinetown, and Cabaret.
-Productions that have connections with local school curriculums—such as Snow Falling on Cedars, The Kentucky Cycle, Macbeth, and The Grapes of Wrath—also performed well.
-We typically avoid reproducing shows within a 10-12 year window.
-View a full list of past BPA productions here:
+Our most successful productions in recent years have included: The SpongeBob Musical, Cabaret, Beauty and the Beast, All Bard at Bloedel Shakespeare productions, Priscilla: Queen of the Desert, Mary Poppins, Hair, Snow Falling on Cedars, Spamalot, Shrek, Avenue Q, A Chorus Line, The Full Monty, Chicago, The Rocky Horror Show, The Grapes of Wrath, A Light in the Piazza.
+We typically avoid reproducing shows within a 15 year window.
+A list of the last 20 years of Mainstage productions has been made available to you, and you can also view a list of past BPA productions by visiting the archive page here:

 https://www.bainbridgeperformingarts.org/archives